-Is your daughter – or sometime she knows – struggling right now?
+Is your daughter – or someone she knows – struggling right now?

 One of the beautiful qualities of teenage girls is, they are passionate about helping each other.